by Nicole Huffman Hollins

 Separation and divorce can often be a terrible ordeal.
 Expressions of sorrow are what we have been trained to give during these times.
 One of the best things we can do for people, however, is to respect where they are, even if we do not understand it, and provide the support they tell us is needed.
 If you are going through a divorce or separation, it is okay to own your feelings.
 Whether you want to crawl into a hole or have a big newly single bash, be honest with yourself about your place in the process.
 Do not allow the opinions of others to make you feel sorry for your life choices.
 There is nothing wrong with feeling bad for our divorced loved one and there is nothing wrong with our divorced loved one being sorry the events occurred, but not sorry that it is over.

 Hi!
 I’m Nicole.
 My life’s purpose is to help children, women, and families bring align their faith, family, and finances so that they may live in freedom.
 Part of my mission is to help people recognize their worth, own who they are, and succeed in life by being true to self.
-I am the founder of Now With Nicole where I have had the opportunity to author self-help books The Girlfriend Code and Peaceful Pain as well as a regular columnist for Empower Magazine.
-I am also the creator and host of Now With Nicole Radio where I offer “Real Talk, for Real Women, on Faith, Family, and Finances.”
+I am the founder of Now With Nicole where I have had the opportunity to author self-help books such as The Girlfriend Code and Peaceful Pain and appear as a contributing writer for many on-line and print publications.
+I am also the creator and host of Now With Nicole Radio where I discuss topics regarding your Faith, Family, and Finances.”
 In addition to my own show, I enjoy appearing as a guest on Internet and network radio shows.

 As a former family law attorney, I spent countless hours with fighting couples.
 Trying to find a more productive way to help these fractured families, I decided that mediation was a better route.
 While working with women and couples, I found that communication about money was a huge sore spot.
 After years of helping couples master mindfulness in their marriage and money, I saw a pressing need to educate and empower financial literacy from an early age.
 As a result, Money Fit Kids was created to encourage children from an early age to align the core values of faith, family, and financial fitness.

-I am lover of the written and spoken word.
-I hold a journalism degree and Juris Doctor from the University of Texas at Austin.
-I reside in Houston, Texas with my husband and son.
+I am a lover of the written and spoken word who holds a journalism degree and Juris Doctor from the University of Texas at Austin.
+I make my home in Houston, Texas with my husband and son.